 Noise (Time-Based Modifier)

-This option uses a potential field based on Perlin noise to randomize the input property.
-Unlike the Random modifier, which tends to get fuzzy or diffuse, the Noise modifier adds smooth variation to particles.
+This modifier uses a potential field based on Perlin noise to randomize the input property.
+Unlike the Random modifier, which tends to get fuzzy or diffuse, the Noise modifier adds smooth variations to the particles.

-Note: Use Time Source scale and bias to change the frequency and phase of noise.
-However, if time Scale is too high noise starts to behave closer to pure random and fuzziness, as a result diffuse might start to arise.
+Use the time source scale and bias to change the frequency and phase of noise.
+However, if the time scale is too high, Noise starts to behave closer to pure randomness and fuzziness; as a result, diffuse might start to arise.

 Wave (Time-Based Modifier)

-This option is used to provide different types of periodic values.
-These are based on trigonometric mathematics and are useful to add regular behaviors as opposed to variance.
+This modifier is used to provide different types of periodic values.
+Its options are based on trigonometric mathematics and are useful to add regular behaviors as opposed to variance.

-Note: Use Time Source scale and bias to change a Wave's frequency and phase.
+Use the time source scale and bias to change the frequency and phase of a wave.

-This option is applied, but only to the new particles.
-It provides a fast way to add simple variation to particle behavior.
+This option can only be applied to the new particles.
+It provides a fast way to add simple variations to the particle behavior.

 Double Curve (Time-Based Modifier)

 Unlike the Curve modifier, the Double Curve modifier uses two Bezier curves.
-Time source is used to sample both curves at the same time, while the particle's Random field is used to interpolate between the lower and upper Bezier curve.
-This is useful in providing additional variance to the particle's behavior.
+Time source is used to sample both curves at the same time, while the Random field of the particle is used to interpolate between the lower and upper Bezier curves.
+This is useful in providing additional variance to the particle behavior.